MbBrainz/irregular-object-packing/CONTRIBUTING.md

 If you are proposing a feature:

 * Explain in detail how it would work.
 * Keep the scope as narrow as possible, to make it easier to implement.
 * Remember that this is a volunteer-driven project, and that contributions are welcome :)

-## Get Started!
+## Get Started

 Ready to contribute?
 Here's how to set up `irregular-object-packing` for local development.

 1. Fork the `irregular-object-packing` repo on GitHub.
 2. Clone your fork locally:

     ```bash
-    $ git clone git@github.com:your_name_here/irregular-object-packing.git
+    git clone git@github.com:your_name_here/irregular-object-packing.git
     ```

 3. Install your local copy into a virtualenv.
 Assuming you have virtualenvwrapper installed, this is how you set up your fork for local development:

     ```bash
-    $ mkvirtualenv irregular-object-packing
+    mkvirtualenv irregular-object-packing
-    $ cd irregular-object-packing/
+    cd irregular-object-packing/
-    $ python setup.py develop
+    python setup.py develop
     ```

 4. Create a branch for local development:

     ```bash
-    $ git checkout -b name-of-your-bugfix-or-feature
+    git checkout -b name-of-your-bugfix-or-feature
     ```

    Now you can make your changes locally.

-  5. When you're done making changes, check that your changes pass flake8 and the tests, including testing other Python versions with tox:
+5. When you're done making changes, check that your changes pass ruff and the tests

     ```bash
-    $ flake8 irregular_object_packing tests
+    ruff check --all
-    $ python setup.py test
+    python setup.py test
-    $ tox
     ```

-   To get flake8 and tox, just pip install them into your virtualenv.

 6. Commit your changes and push your branch to GitHub:

     ```bash
-    $ git add .
+    git add .
-    $ git commit -m "Your detailed description of your changes."
+    git commit -m "Your detailed description of your changes."
-    $ git push origin name-of-your-bugfix-or-feature
+    git push origin name-of-your-bugfix-or-feature
     ```

 7. Submit a pull request through the GitHub website.

 ## Pull Request Guidelines